LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 # Unit 13: Call Stack

-In this unit, we will delve deeper into how variables are stored in the memory and what happen when we call a function.
+In this unit, we will delve deeper into how variables are stored in the memory and what happens when we call a function.

 ## Stack Frame

 Modern OS typically divide the memory into several regions.
-The region that we are concern with for now, is called the _call stack_.
+The region that we are concerned with for now is called the _call stack_.
 Every function invocation causes the OS to allocate some memory on the call stack to store (among other things) the parameters passed into the function and the variables declared and used in the function.
 The memory allocated to each function call is called a _stack frame_.
 When a function returns, the stack frame is deallocated and freed up for other uses.

 Let's start with the following simple program as an example.